 - Paper 2 Calculator (80 marks) 1 hours 30 min

 - Paper 3 Calculator (80 marks) 1 hours 30 min

 Since there is more focus on calculator skills than previously, it is now more important than ever that all pupils own and know how to use a scientific calculator – we recommend the Casio 85GT.

 Questions on each paper increase in difficulty to assess pupils from levels 4 - 9 (higher), and levels 1 - 5 (foundation).
 Questions that are not assessed on one paper, tend to be assessed in one of the others.
 Question styles vary from short single marked questions, to multi step problems.
 Pupils must take three papers at the same tier.

-www.hegartymaths.com is an online website that we shall be using for weekly Maths homework for all students.
+www.hegartymaths.com is an online Maths programme that we shall be using for weekly homework for all students.
 The aim of this programme is to provide a top quality, home learning platform to students so that, along with fantastic teacher-led Maths lessons in school, your child will be supported at home with their Maths learning.

 Enthusiasm for Mathematics is high at Hall School Wimbledon.
 This is reflected in strong GCSE results.